 Cryptocurrencies aren’t tethered to a physical asset or otherwise backed by anything, so their value is based solely on supply and demand.
 This has historically made them fairly volatile as their use and demand changes, but they may not remain volatile as they become more widely used.

-It’s worth noting that cryptocurrency is subject to different types of regulations than central-bank-backed digital currency.
+It’s worth noting that cryptocurrency is subject to different types of crypto regulations than central-bank-backed digital currency.

 Central Bank Digital Currencies